jdersch/PERQemu/PERQemu/Readme.txt

        Additional "stock" hard drive or floppy images may be included as well.
 Any custom disk images you create or import are loaded from and saved in the Disks/ directory by default.
-Please consult the UserGuide for information about working the PERQemu media files.
+Please consult the UserGuide for information about working with PERQemu media files.

     PROM/
         Contains dumps of PERQ ROMs necessary for operation.

+    Output/
+        When screenshots, printing or logging debug output to disk is implemented, those files will go here by default.

 To start the emulator, just run PERQemu.exe:

     Windows: double-click the icon.
 PERQemu is a "console application,"